morikeli/watchdog-mobile-app/README.md

 ## Known issues

 1. The profile screen is a static screen.
 2. Notification in the homepage and settings and logout icons in profile page are not functional.
-Their functionalities is still in progress.
+Their functionalities are work in progress.